kelvinau/monitor-canada-interest-to-sponsor/README.md

 This helps anyone who wants to sponsor the parents or grandparents knows the availability of the application.

 1. copy `config-sample.ini` to `config.ini` and change the `Email` config
-2. Set a cronjob with `python3 fetch.py`
+2. Set a cronjob with `python3 fetch.py` on a local SMTP server